-Arthritis refers to a set of diseases that are characterized by joint pain and inflammation.
+Arthritis refers to a set of conditions that are characterized by joint pain and inflammation.
 There are many different types of arthritis.
-The most common include:

-Here are some suggestions of which foods to consume, which foods to avoid, and various diets to try for the management of your psoriatic arthritis.
+Here are some suggestions on foods to eat, foods to avoid, and various diets to try for the management of your psoriatic arthritis.

-For people with psoriatic arthritis, anti-inflammatory foods are an important element of potentially reducing painful flare-ups.
+For people with psoriatic arthritis, anti-inflammatory foods are an important part of potentially reducing painful flare-ups.

 Omega-3 fatty acids are a type of polyunsaturated fatty acids (PUFAs).
 They have been

 One study involving people with psoriatic arthritis looked at the use of PUFA supplementation over a 24-week period.